Which country is cheaper, Portugal or Greece?

 Albufeira: For an active honeymoon or couple's retreat, this resort town has it all.
 Beautiful beaches, adventure-filled activities, a wild nightlife scene, and excellent resorts and restaurants all make for a memorable couple's getaway.

-Greece is very popular with the backpacker crowd.
+Backpackers come from all over to visit Greece.
 Traveling through this country on a tight budget can prove difficult in some places and easy in others.
 While many of the islands have expensive accommodations and amenities, other islands, as well as the mainland, have many more budget-friendly options.
 Hostels can be found all across the mainland and on some of the islands, although prices vary by location and season (€30-75 per night).
 The summer months are the most busy, and therefore the most expensive, so avoiding this season can save you some cash.
 Food can be found at lower costs if you eat at fast-food style restaurants and cafes, or self-cater from a grocery store.
 Museum tickets, attractions, and public transit are often low in price, especially in Athens and other more populated areas.
 To get to various islands, you'll either need to fly or take the more affordable ferry boats.
 Shop around for the best deals.
 To save money, it's usually recommended to stay on one or two islands instead of hopping around too much.
 Besides, you'll need time to see everything that one island has to offer, anyway.
 For the best values, the cheapest islands tend to be Crete, Ios, Rhodes, Lemnos, and Naxos.
 The most expensive places are often found on Mykonos, Corfu, Santorini, and the more famous islands that have luxury resorts and high-end shops.
 Careful planning can save you a lot of money, as it's quite possible to do Greece on a tight budget.

 Athens: The city has long been established as a backpackers destination with budget friendly food and plenty of hostels around town.